 Center for Writing Excellence History

-As the new director, Dr. Robert T. Koch Jr. adopted and expanded the department's vision by creating a Center for Writing Excellence.
-This Center includes programs to serve not only students, but faculty and the community as well.
-The Center was given a three part mission: "to provide UNA students at all academic levels with instruction and resources for writing, reading, and writing-as-critical thinking skills development; to provide UNA faculty with teaching resource support and professional development opportunities in Writing Across the Curriculum (WAC) and Writing in the Disciplines (WID); and to facilitate and develop community-oriented writing, reading, and writing-as-critical thinking programs" ("Center").
+In 2007, Dr. Robert T. Koch Jr. adopted and expanded the English department's vision by creating a Center for Writing Excellence (CWE).
+This CWE includes programs to serve not only students but faculty and the community as well.
+The CWE was given a three-part mission: "to provide UNA students at all academic levels with instruction and resources for writing, reading, and writing-as-critical thinking skills development; to provide UNA faculty with teaching resource support and professional development opportunities in Writing Across the Curriculum (WAC) and Writing in the Disciplines (WID); and to assist community members with writing, reading, and writing-as-critical thinking projects.